2. How to evaluate NPAP using the ERD

 With IP:

-sudo ip addr add dev <interface> <ipaddr>/24
+sudo ip addr add dev <interface> <ipaddr>/16

-sudo ip set dev <interface> up
+sudo ip link set dev <interface> up

 sudo ip addr show (to check the link)